arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 	![Azure Photo Gallery Running](images/azure-photo-gallery-running.png?raw=true "Azure Photo Gallery Running")

-1. Back in the **Windows Azure Management Portal**, go to the web site's **Dashboard** and see how the metrics chart is now reflecting the recent activity.
+1. Back in the **Microsoft Azure Management Portal**, go to the web site's **Dashboard** and see how the metrics chart is now reflecting the recent activity.

 	![Metrics Chart](images/metrics-chart.png?raw=true "Metrics Chart")